Znergy/aws-lambda-cognito-auth/README.md

 ```
 zip function.zip index.js package.json amazon-cognito-identity.min.js node_modules
 ```
-Go to AWS Lambda Console, where you made your AWS Lambda function.
-Instead, of your current runtime language, select 'upload with zip'.
+Navigate to the AWS Lambda Console and create a function called, userAuth.
+You want this function to have access to execute AWS Lambda and AWS Cognito permissions.
+Choose NodeJS as your runtime environment and create your function.
+Once created, open the function and instead of your current runtime language (which should be NodeJS), select 'upload with zip' from the drop down menu.
-  * Click 'upload' and choose your 'function.zip' file Assuming you have a user pool already created, you need to swap out 'your_user_pool_Id' and 'your_client_Id' for the correct values from the AWS Cognito console
+  * Click 'upload' and choose your 'function.zip' file

 ### 5) Test and continue
 Click 'save and test', this will run your function and if you scroll down you should see a log.
 The log will say 'Working' if everything went okay, as well as a whole slew of information about your 'userPool'